 - Measure the diameter of your filter, or

-- Search for your filter’s diameter at any filter manufacturer’s website.
+- Search for your filter’s diameter at the filter manufacturer’s website.

 FilterMag SS models come in three sizes ranges (Small, Medium, and Large).